TankUp/LunchAndLearn/README.md

 $slack_token = 'xoxb-111111111111-kajhdflakjsdhfuaewgflASJKHDGqwkjeh'
 ```

-then specify your target channel in `main.rb`
+then specify your target channel in `main.rb` and run the bot like:

 ```
 ruby main.rb